top of page

 Any item that could be used as a weapon is a no-go.
 This includes pocket knives, scissors with blades longer than 4 inches, pepper spray, and realistic replica toy guns.

-Are you trying to figure out if a specific item or appliance is safe to pack for your upcoming trip, call Royal Caribbean or leave us a comment.
+Are you trying to figure out if a specific item or appliance is safe to pack for your upcoming trip?
+Call Royal Caribbean or leave us a comment.
+We’re here to help ensure your journey is as enjoyable and worry-free as possible.

 Comments